yoshuawuyts/knowledge/unix/mail.md

 # mail
 Email is the emperor of asynchronous text-based communication.
-The formats are well defined and tiny, and adoptation is _very_ high.
+The formats are well defined and tiny, and adoption is _very_ high.

 ## mailcap
 Mailcap specifies which extensions to use to open files with.
 Out of the box